xdevfaheem/TGS/README.md

 ## Introduction

-This Project Aims to Effortlessly Deploy and Host Large Language Models in the Cloud.
-This repository provides streamlined Server Side Code to deploy your LLMs in a cloud environment, Enabling Seamless Inference through API calls on your local system.
+This Project Aims to Effortlessly Deploy and Serve Large Language Models in the Cloud as an API Endpoint and a Simple chat interface for inference.
+This Repository provides streamlined Server Side Code to deploy your LLMs in a cloud environment, Enabling Seamless Inference through chat interface on your local system.

 ## Getting Started